Gorvelt/Practice/README.md

 # Practice
-For all things related to improving my tech skills
+For all things related to improving my tech skills.